-The word antibiotic literally means against life or which kills life, this means this class of medicines kills the living agents like bacteria, fungus, parasites, etc. The most commonly used subclass of antibiotics is Antibacterials, which the name indicates kills the bacteria.
-Antibacterials are commonly called as antibiotics by the layman.
+The word antibiotic literally means against life or which kills life, this means this class of medicines kills living agents like bacteria, fungus, parasites, etc. The most commonly used subclass of antibiotics is Antibacterials, which the name indicates kills the bacteria.
+Antibacterials are commonly called antibiotics by layman.

 These medicines are one of the most prescribing medicines by medical practitioners.
 And with the widespread use of these medicines, it is very important to know some major facts about them.

 It should be kept in mind that antibiotics do not kill viruses.
 That means they cannot treat the common cold or flu.
 People start taking antibiotics for their common cold.
 Rather they should consult a doctor and tell their symptoms very precisely, so that doctor can identify whether it is a bacterial or viral infection.